CadoFox/itp/05Functions/README.md

     print_graph(2)

-### Here, a "for" loop is used for creating the series of lines representing the equation.
+### A "for" loop is used for creating the series of lines representing the equation.
 The index of the for loop is passed on to the get_power function, and the result is used inside a print function to concatenate the "*" character in each line according to the value stored in "result" after "i" goes through the get_power function using the inputted "n"

 # Bonus:
 ## less efficient version that does also works!